timcarl/rpi3-flask-website/README.md

-# Project: Building a  websit using a Raspberry Pi3 B+, the Pythonic Flask microFramework,
+# The Project: Building a website using a Raspberry Pi3 B+, the Flask microFramework,
-# SQLite or WAMP servers, and having fun with it.
+# and having fun with it.
 # Flask documentation is located at URL: flask.pocoo.org/1.0/